FAITES ENTRER L’INFINI

 Joulia believed in the energy of the universe, in a single and same energy, an immense breath of matter and life.
 She sought it in the forests around La Borne and during the last few winters, on the banks of the River Aille in the Maures Mountains.
 She observed signs engraved in the trees, the rocks and the scrub.
 There is nothing she saw – the gaps of light in the water, movement in the trees, shade moving across moss-covered stones – that eluded her senses.
 In her final sculptures, she was to find again the inspirations of the 1980s.

-Joulia’s monograph will be published at the same time as the retrospective takes place.
+Joulia’s monograph is published by the contemporary ceramic center.
 It is a 208-page book, in a 24×24 cm format.
 It is illustrated with a large number of photographs and documents that cover her life and work.
 Joulia’s artistic life was confirmed during her silent, lonely childhood, when she made some major decisions and rejected certain things.
 This was when she discovered the need to draw on the wealth of inner resources from deep down inside herself: “I was young to enter life, I rushed into it with my head bowed, without any great insight, but with a discipline that still astonishes me.
 I had ambition beyond my means, and I decided to start from scratch.
 I wanted to be the only one to judge myself”.
 The book seeks to express the intensity of the artist’s creations by bringing to the fore Joulia’s inner life and joining the vital points of the secret and solitude of the studio, making both her life and her work, so intimately linked, resound.
 The text follows Joulia in her research at La Borne and throughout her winter sojourns in Nepal, Egypt and Sudan, in her tireless quest for spirituality.
 It takes us into Joulia’s intimate artistic universe, which is described with a touch of humour and self-derision by these four words:

 The flower and the rock